Celebrating 25 Outstanding SMART Recovery Volunteers in our 25th Anniversary Year

 Jonathan has helped SMART Recovery achieve many milestones over the years, but perhaps the most impactful to our organization was helping to create and maintain the SMART Recovery Online (SROL) Community.
-His education and work experience made him the ideal candidate to serve as in the volunteer role of Professional Advisor for the fledgling SROL Community when it first started 20 years ago.
+His education and work experience made him the ideal candidate to serve in the volunteer role of Professional Advisor for the fledgling SROL Community when it started 20 years ago.

 Lorie H. (Hammer)